 Because the milk solids have been removed from ghee, this means that casein and lactose, which are the elements in dairy that many people are sensitive to, have been removed.
 Often, those with dairy sensitivities can tolerate ghee (consult a doctor if you have a severe allergy).
 The removal of the milk solids also allows you to use ghee at a higher temperature (up to 485°).

-I use ghee for any cooking in a skillet like stir fries, scrambled eggs, sauteed veggies, etc.
+I use ghee for any cooking in a skillet like stir fries, scrambled eggs, sauteed veggies, etc. You can buy it online (make sure to get grass fed ghee).
+You can also make your own ghee from butter.

 Smoke Point: 425-480° (depending on purity)